 12 Purchase the Necessary Dog Supplies

-If you are 100% sure you will bring an adopted dog home, there are a few items that are necessary before you finally head over to the shelter.
-We've already talked about getting the basic stuff like a dog bed, but here are a few dog supplies most canines need.
+If you are completely sure you will bring an adopted dog home, there are a few items that are necessary before you finally head over to the shelter.
+We've already talked about getting the basic stuff like a dog bed, but here are a few dog supplies most dogs need to have around the house.

 Make sure that you have: